mikeleppane/mikeleppane/README.md

 > *\"I'm not a great programmer; I'm just a good programmer with great habits.\"*  -Kent Beck

 I'm Mikko from Finland, and I am a software engineer at Vaisala.
-I really enjoy learning languages and frameworks like React or Rust.
+I really enjoy learning new stuff and technologies.
+Currently, I'm deeply focused on Rust programming language (you could say almost obsessed).
 I'm also a big advocate of Clean Code.
-Currently, I'm deeply focused on Rust programming language (you could say almost obsessed).
 ### Connect with me:
 [<img align="left" alt="LinkedIn" width="22px" src="https://cdn.jsdelivr.net/npm/simple-icons@v3/icons/linkedin.svg" />][linkedin]